briancappello/flask-unchained/docs/index.rst

 Integrating Flask Extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Extensions that can be used in Flask Unchained bundles have a few limitations.
+Flask Unchained is designed to work with the existing Flask extensions ecosystem.
+That said, there will often be a few customizations required to make them work with Flask Unchained.
 The primary one being, the extension must implement ``init_app``, and its signature must take a single argument: ``app``.
 Some extensions fit this restriction out of the box, but often times you will need to subclass the extension to make sure its ``init_app`` signature matches.
 You can create new config options to replace arguments that were originally passed into the extension's constructor and/or ``init_app`` method.

 In order for Flask Unchained to actually discover and initialize the extension you want to include, they must be placed in your bundle's ``extensions`` module.
 It looks like this: